You’ve polished your executive resume to no end, especially after finding a job posting that precisely fits your skills.

 What type of expansion is planned?
 Were earnings down in previous quarters?
 What do industry analysts say about the company’s future and their business strategy?

-Armed with this information, you’re able to connect your leadership skills to the employer’s needs much more succinctly:
+Armed with this information, your cover letter can connect your leadership skills to the employer’s needs much more succinctly:

-3 – Your key points don’t match (or exceed) the job requirements.
+3 – Your cover letter’s key points don’t match (or exceed) the job requirements.